 - Copy of your U-M unofficial transcript.
 You may download your unofficial transcript from Wolverine Access.

-- The U-M International Center advisor will review your documents and determine whether to approve your application or not.
+- The U-M International Center advisor will review your documents and provide an e-mail update regarding the adjudication decision.
 If approved, you will be issued a new I-20 with concurrent enrollment information included on page 1 in the remarks section.
-You will receive an email to let you know that your new I-20 is ready to be picked up in 7-10 business days.
+The new I-20 will be available for download on your M-Passport account in 7-10 business days.

 NOTE: A student wishing to be a guest student at another institution for incidental courses while maintaining full-time enrollment or during the Spring/Summer term does not need to be issued an I-20 for concurrent enrollment.